Sam Mason (American football)

 Samuel Anthony Mason II (July 21, 1899 – March 7, 1971) was an American football player and construction executive.

-Early years
+Early life

 Mason was born in 1899 in Hampton, Virginia.
 He was born into a family that had been in the construction business since the 1820 and which was led by Silas B. Mason.
 He attended Episcopal High School in Alexandria, Virginia.

 Football career

 Mason attended the Virginia Military Institute (VMI).
 He played at the end position for VMI from 1917 to 1920 and was chosen for the All South-Atlantic team.
 He was a member of the undefeated 1920 VMI Keydets football team that compiled a 9–0 record and became known as the "Flying Squadron".
 One writer at the time noted: "Mason is one of those men who accomplish difficult things with apparent ease.
 The very ease with which he stopped plays caused him to be overlooked by some of the so-called experts."

 According to Pro Football Reference, Mason also played professional football for the Minneapolis Marines in 1922 and for the Milwaukee Badgers in 1925.
 Another source, "Pro Football Archives", belies the contention that Mason played for the Badgers, instead crediting Orin Mason as the "Mason" who played for the 1925 Badgers.